HillsMakan/sydneyhillsmakan/src/content/partner/my_table_pty_ltd.md

 Pure.
 Premium.
 Naturally Umami.

-My Table 5 Star Fish Sauce is a premium, clean-label condiment crafted to deliver a rich, distinctive umami flavour.
+My Table Premium 5⭐️ Fish Sauce is a premium, clean-label condiment crafted to deliver a rich, distinctive umami flavour.
 Naturally fermented from anchovies using a slow, traditional process, it is designed for versatility—perfect for both cooking and dipping—while staying true to quality and simplicity.

 Key Features & Highlights